Strategic Planning at Platt College

 Resources (Systematic Evaluation Plan Standard 5)

-- Goal: Maintain and enhance the fiscal, physical, and learning resources to promote the achievement of the College’s mission and its programs
+- Goal: Assess and maintain the fiscal, physical, and learning resources to promote the achievement of the College’s mission and its program

 Outcomes (Systematic Evaluation Plan Standard 6)

-- Goal: Demonstrate that students and graduates have achieved the student learning outcomes, program outcomes, and role-specific graduate competencies for entry into the nursing profession
+- Goal: Demonstrate that students and graduates have achieved each end-of-program student learning outcome and each program outcome.